Wandalen/wTools/module/core/former/debug_plan.md

 *   The error `comparison operators cannot be chained` is a red herring from the compiler, indicating a subtle token stream corruption.
 *   **Insight:** Debugging proc-macros is most effective when you can see the code they generate.
 Adding a temporary `println!` is a crucial first step.
 *   **Insight:** Creating a parallel, manual implementation provides a "golden standard" to compare against, making it much easier to spot subtle syntax errors in the generated code.
+*   **Insight:** The generated code for the generic enum has several syntax errors: missing `where` clauses on standalone functions, incorrect generic bounds on those functions, and improper concatenation of the `impl` block and the functions.